apache/pulsar/site2/docs/functions-runtime.md

 functionAuthProviderClassName: org.apache.pulsar.functions.auth.KubernetesSecretsTokenAuthProvider
 ```

-For custom auth or TLS, the user will need to implement this interface (or use an alternative mechanism to provide auth)
+For custom authentication or TLS, you need to implement this interface (or use an alternative mechanism to provide authentication)

 For token authentication, the way this works is that the functions worker captures the token that was used to deploy (or update) the function.
 This token is then saved as a secret and mounted into the pod.